DaveBenham/VenomModules/README.md

 A highly configurable and extensible polyphonic envelope generator that can have as many as 20 stages via expanders.

 ### Slow (Knob time range) button
-Sets the range of all stage time knobs
+Sets the range of all stage Time knobs
 - **Fast** ***(Off, default)***: 0.001 sec - 10 sec
 - **Slow** ***(Yellow)***: 0.01 sec - 100 sec
 - **Glacial** ***(Orange)***: 0.1 sec - 1000 sec (16.667 min)